Student Engagement and Outreach FAQ's

 Contact Student Activities.
 If your project requires funding and can fall under the faculty collaboration guidelines we will be glad to assist you.
 If this is not something we can assist with but is related to one of the student clubs we can advise the faulty on how to contact the club.

-Schedule a meeting with staff in Student Activities OR with an officer of Student Congress and the process to get involved or to start a club will be explained.
+Schedule a meeting with staff in Student Activities OR with an officer of Student Government and the process to get involved or to start a club will be explained.
 Also see information on clubs and organizations on the student activities web page.

 If your CLUB needs to book a room for an event or meeting staff in Student Activities can assist.

 First look to the student activities web page and you will find policies and procedures manual posted.
 This is a live document that is updated each time a change is made to any policy or procedure.
-If you are unclear after reviewing that document see a staff in Student activities OR an officer of Student Congress.
+If you are unclear after reviewing that document see a staff in Student activities OR an officer of Student Government.

 Clubs and organizations first work to plan the event with assistance from their Advisor.
 Once an initial plan has been developed a club representative can meet with student activities staff to see if the plan is viable and next steps.